 This school has implemented the Reading Together® programme for many years.
 Leadership sees the value of the programme in building strong learning relationships with family and whānau and supporting emerging literacy.

-An excerpt from the video - quoting Dr Laurie Thew, Principal of Manurewa Central School:
+An excerpt from the video - quoting Dr Laurie Thew, former Principal of Manurewa Central School:

 I have to confess that when I first heard about Reading Together® I was sceptical.
 I thought, I don't know if we've got time for this.
 Well, I was totally wrong.
 It is one of the most amazing things I've ever seen.